Served: 18 years

 About 1911 to October 11, 1929

-Martin was born January 14, 1867 in Cincinnati, the 3rd of 8 children born to German immigrants Martin and Christina (Wampach) Sieber.
+Martin was born January 14, 1867 in Cincinnati, the third of eight children born to German immigrants Martin and Christina (Wampach) Sieber.
 The senior Martin, a shoemaker and later stone mason, came to the United States from Württemberg in 1852 at the age of 23.
 Within 5 years, he met and married Christina who came from Luxembourg as a child in 1840.

 The junior Martin married Irish immigrant Bridget Kelly on September 14, 1902 in Newport and together they had two children.
-While they grew up, Martin tried several jobs, including elevator operator, teamster, carpenter, and wagon driver.
-During 1911, he settled in a career with the Louisville and Nashville Railroad; first as a Watchman, then later as a Detective.
+Martin tried several jobs, including elevator operator, teamster, carpenter, and wagon driver.
+During 1911, he settled into a career with the Lexington and Nashville Railroad; first as a Watchman, then later as a Detective.

 Bridget passed away June 27, 1927 at the age of 59.
-Some time in the next couple of years, Martin married Marie S. Schnorbus and she, he, and his two sons were living at 1702 Woodburn in Covington.
+Some time in the next couple of years, Martin married Marie S. Schnorbus and they and his two sons were living at 1702 Woodburn in Covington.

 Detective Sieber was survived by his wife, Marie (62), and sons, Martin E. J. Sieber (24) and Phillip P. Sieber (23).
 A Requiem Mass at St. Augustine Church was celebrated by his brother, Father Joseph S. Sieber, on October 14, 1929.
 Detective Sieber was buried on October 14, 1929 at the Calvary Cemetery.